Information for Patients Undergoing Breast Reduction

 Antibiotics are given during the procedure so it is important to highlight any allergies.

-Please review the FAQs on Mr Turton's web site (www.cosmeticbreastsurgeon.co.uk).
+Please review the FAQs section on this website.
 You will have an infusion (drip) in your hand until you are able to eat and drink.
-There may be two drainage tubes, one in each breast if you have had bilateral (both sides) breast reduction, and one if unilateral (one side) reduction and these are normally in place for 48 hours.
-Women can expect to return home 2 days post op, once they are mobile and self caring.
-It is recommended that you wear the elasticated support dressing (tubigrip) day and night for support and comfort.
-Mr Turton prefers that it is not removed for washing- please take a shallow bath with the water just run up to lower waist, sponge under arms, and ask someone else to help with hair washing- this is for the first 2-weeks after surgery- it keeps your dressings dry, and removes the need for these to be changed, reduces infection and minimises discomfort.
+There may be two drainage tubes, one in each breast if you have had bilateral (both sides) breast reduction, and one if unilateral (one side) reduction and these are normally in place overnight but sometimes need to stay in for longer.
+Women can expect to return home the day after surgery, once they are mobile and self-caring.
+It is recommended that you wear the elasticated support dressing (Tubigrip) day and night for support and comfort.
+Mr Turton prefers that it is not removed for washing- please take a shallow bath with the water just run up to your lower waist, sponge wash under your arms, and ask someone else to help with hair washing- this is for the first 2-weeks after surgery- it keeps your dressings dry, and removes the need for these to be changed, reduces infection and minimises discomfort.

-You are encouraged to move your arms as soon as possible to prevent stiffness, but avoid raising your arms above shoulder height.
+You are encouraged to move your arms as soon as possible to prevent stiffness, but keep your elbows in and avoid raising your arms above shoulder height.
 Avoid lifting anything heavier than a kettle for the first 2-weeks.
-Avoid opening heavy doors.
+Avoid opening or closing heavy doors.
 Avoid using a pull-type cork screw or grating cheese!
+A sudden haematoma can occur in rare circumstances if you do too much after discharge.

 The wounds are covered by steristrips and on top of these are the dressings.
-The dressing is designed to absorb exudate and blood.
+The dressing is designed to absorb small amounts of exudate and blood.
 Do not be alarmed if you see blood spots on the dressing!
-It doesn't mean you are bleeding!
-The old blood that can collect there is a tiny volume that hasn't come out of the drains and it can seep out in tiny quantities and look worrying!
+It does not mean you are bleeding!
+The old blood that can collect there is usually a tiny volume that hasn’t come out of the drains and it can seep out in tiny quantities and look worrying!
 It will remain sterile as long as the dressings are in place.
-The dressing should feel dry and are only removed if obviously wet.
+The dressing should feel dry and are is removed if obviously wet.
 This is very uncommon.

 The dressings stay in place for around seven to ten days unless there is a problem.
 They are then changed.